 And with the internet, a whole new food world opened up for him.
 One of his favourites was something called helzel.
 Chicken or goose-neck skin, stuffed with a mixture of matzo meal, schmaltz, (chicken fat, solidified) fried onions and bits of meat, sewn together and roasted, it’s the nearest thing Jews have to Haggis.
 Every artery-clogging mouthful taking you a step nearer to a heart attack.
 He loved it.
 We found that we could order it online from Blooms and have it delivered to Manchester.
 Suddenly, the internet made sense to my father.

-But then, he got ill.
-He had lost the seven stone because he discovered that he had PKD, polycisistic kidney disease.
+But then, at 70, he got ill.
+He had lost the seven stone because he discovered that he had PKD, polycystic kidney disease.
 It’s hereditary; one of those incredibly common, but little-known progressive and incurable illnesses.
 The deliberate weight loss was so that he could get a replacement kidney.
 And the loss was so swift and so dramatic that people wondered whether he was suffering from cancer.

-He’d pre-empt them, joking that he wasn’t dying of cancer.
+He’d pre-empt them, joking that he wasn’t dying of cancer and had actually dieted, for the first time in his life.
 But within a year of the weight loss, he really was ill, with prostate cancer.
 Which meant that there could be no kidney replacement.
 And then, shortly after that, throat cancer.